 When I came into possession of the most curious book, DMT: The Spirit Molecule I realized that he was at least partially right.
 The book is a truly fascinating scientific investigation into the effects of the psychedelic compound on many volunteers, over a long period of time.

 Dozens of patients reported similar experiences to those of McKenna’s.
 They were encountering beings of many kinds.
-They were totally different from whatever they’ve seen in their lives.
-There was no connection to the myths, human culture or the collective unconscious.
+They were totally different from whatever they’d seen in their lives.
+There was no connection to the myths, human culture, or the collective unconscious.
 These beings were as alien as they could be.

 Now the question is: should we dismiss these claims as a mere afterglow of the psychedelic experience, and rely on materialism and strict science, or should we rather entertain some outlandish possibilities?

 That sounds crazy, but after reading this book, I really wondered why in every newspaper in the world, there’s no headline saying “We’ve opened doors to the higher dimension.”
-In most cases, claims about UFO’s come from American Mid- West maniacs with big imagination.
+In most cases, claims about UFOs come from American Mid-West maniacs with big imaginations.
 But what about dozens of carefully reported cases coming from the DMT study?
 When McKenna was talking about it, that was one thing.
 But when you hear a very similar kind of story from dozens of people, it gets you thinking.

 And how the hell it is possible that there is no huge research center that deals with this?
 There should be scientists working on this 24/7 because if that would be true, it would mean an unimaginable leap for humankind.
 And yet, in the mainstream, psychedelic drugs are still treated as something only bad people do.
 And governments put hurdle after hurdle to hinder the progress in this field.